nmbr73/Shaderfuse/Conversions.md

 In the world of Shader Languages and Compute Shaders we have to juggle around with the following frameworks, APIs, toolkits, abstractions ...

-- **GLSL** - [OpenGL ES 3.1 Spec](https://www.khronos.org/registry/OpenGL/specs/es/3.1/es_spec_3.1.pdf) ...
+- **GLSL** - [OpenGL ES 3.1 Spec](https://www.khronos.org/registry/OpenGL/specs/es/3.1/es_spec_3.1.pdf), [OpenGL 4.5 Reference Page](https://www.khronos.org/registry/OpenGL-Refpages/gl4/), and [OpenGL Wiki](https://www.khronos.org/opengl/wiki/Main_Page)...
 OpenGL ES is a platform and GPU agnostic API targeting embedded systems.
 It is a subset of OpenGL (aka Desktop OpenGL), offers a Shader Language (GLSL) that also provides Compute Shaders, and OpenGL ES makes up the core of WebGL.
 - **DCTL** - :question::question::question:... the DaVinci Resolve Color Transformation Language seems to be just a layer on top of CUDA, Metal, OpenCL (utilizing the appropriate toolkit depending on your platform, GPU, and settings).
 - **CUDA** - [CUDA Toolkit Documentation](https://docs.nvidia.com/cuda/) ...
 CUDA is the Nvidia toolkit to access Nvidia GPUs.
 - **Metal** - [Metal SL Spec](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf) ...
 Metal is the Apple GPU API for macOS, iOS, iPadOS, tvOS.